Piper auritum: Synonyms

+Distribution and habitat

-It is native to the Americas, from northern South America to Mexico, and is also cultivated in southeast Florida and California.
+It is native to the Americas, from northern South America to Mexico, and is also cultivated in California and southeast Florida.

-Usage
+Uses

 It is often used in Mexican cuisine in tamales, fish or meat wrapped in its fragrant leaves for cooking, and as an essential ingredient in mole verde, a green sauce originally from the Oaxaca region of Mexico.
 It is also used to flavor eggs and soups like pozole.
 In Central Mexico, it is used to flavor chocolate drinks.
 In southeastern Mexico, a green liquor called verdín is made from hoja santa.

 While typically used fresh, it is also used dried, although the drying process removes much of the flavor and makes the leaf too brittle to be used as a wrapper.